mariatorrentedev/debug-test/README.md

 **Customer 1:** When I open the application, my posts do not load and all I see is a 'server error'.

-**1. 2.** The `SSToken` in `utils/AJAX.js` was corrupted, instead of using the key `name` in the parameters, there was a spelling issue as `nayme`; I used
+🪲**1.** The `SSToken` in `utils/AJAX.js` was corrupted, instead of using the key `name` in the parameters, there was a spelling issue as `nayme`;

+🛠️**2.** I used
 [jwt.io](https://jwt.io/) in order to fix it and grab the correct one.

-**3**.
+Note: minor warning related to the posts `propType` from `object` to `array` was done here.

+💬**3**.
 I apologize for the inconvenience, but great news!
 We've identified the issue – it was a small typo.
 Our team is currently addressing it, and we expect everything return to normal shortly.
 You don't need to take any action at this time, but please feel free to reach out if you have any other concerns or require further assistance.
 We're here to help!

 **Customer 2:** When I click on "Top" or "Old", the selector does not update with my new selection.

-**1. 2.** In the original reducer `app/reducers/sort.js`, the state was being mutated directly when handling the `ChangeSort` action.
+🪲**1.** In the original reducer `app/reducers/sort.js`, the state was being mutated directly when handling the `ChangeSort` action.
 This violates the principle of immutable state in Redux.

-I refactored it to ensure that the state mutations are avoid, returning a new state object with the updated `sort` value.
+🛠️**2.** I refactored it to ensure that the state mutations are avoid, returning a new state object with the updated `sort` value.

-**3.** Hey, thanks for flagging that!
+💬**3.** Hey, thanks for flagging that!
 Our posts sorting was a bit off-kilter behind the scenes, causing a wrong data displayed in the dropdown, but we've straightened it out.
 We're here for you, so if anything else comes up, just give us a shout.

 **Customer 3:** When I sort by "Top", there are posts with only 28 votes ranking higher than posts with 180 votes!

-**1** The original `sortBy` fn in `server/utils/sortBy.js` was doing the merging comparison by key incorrectly.
+🪲**1** The original `sortBy` fn in `server/utils/sortBy.js` was doing the merging comparison by key incorrectly.

-**2.** We optimized it using the built-in `sort()` JavaScript method; using custom sorting algorithm based on recursion and merging, apart that is really hard to understand, it's not as efficient as the built-in option.
+🛠️**2.** We optimized it using the built-in `sort()` JavaScript method; using custom sorting algorithm based on recursion and merging, apart that is really hard to understand, it's not as efficient as the built-in option.

-**3.** Dear customer, we've identified and addressed the issue where the sorting order was not aligning correctly with the specified criteria, particularly when sorting posts by vote counts using the `Top` option in the dropdown.
+💬**3.** Dear customer, we've identified and addressed the issue where the sorting order was not aligning correctly with the specified criteria, particularly when sorting posts by vote counts using the `Top` option in the dropdown.
 With this fix in place, you should notice that posts are now sorted accurately based on the specified criteria.
 We appreciate your patience, if you encountered any further issues, please don't hesitate and reach out.

 **Customer 4:** When I page through posts, although the posts are changing, the vote count in the top left corner does not match the total count of votes of the displayed posts.

+🪲**1** When dispatching actions in Redux, they are typically synchronous.

+🛠️**2.** By using `async/await` we ensure that each dispatched action is completed before proceesing to the next one.
+This sequential execution helps maintain the data fetching and state updates in the correct order.
+Note: this could also be solved by using promises directly.

+💬**3.** I'm pleased to inform you that we've successfully addressed the issue you reported regarding the vote count on our platform.
+Our development team has implemented a solution to ensure that the vote count now accurately reflects the latest data.
+This update has undergone thorough testing to ensure a seamless experience for our users.
+We remain committed to assisting you and ensuring your experience on our platform remains smooth and enjoyable.
+If you have any further questions or concerns, please don't hesitate to reach out to us.

 ## 🎉 You're Done 🎉